TusharKhandelwal95/resume_pdf_to_html/README.md

 # Resume PDF Parser

-This is a Node.js application that allows users to upload LinkedIn PDF resumes, which are then parsed and converted into HTML format using the Gemini API.
+This application allows users to upload LinkedIn PDF resumes, which are then parsed and converted into HTML format using the Gemini API.
 The application uses Express.js for server-side logic and Multer for handling file uploads.
-The HTML content is styled using custom CSS for a better user experience.

 ## Features

 - Upload PDF files through a web interface.
 - Parse the content of the uploaded PDF resumes.
 - Convert the parsed content into an HTML document.
+- See the converted HTML resume.
 - Download the converted HTML resume.

 ## Technologies Used